 At the heart of what I do is the music.
 I love it and am all about working together to get a sound.
 My background is from true musicianship - I am a piano man and love my synths, Rhodes, Wurlitzer, Steinway Piano and my computer that makes it easy to tweak to my heart's content for the music.

-Julian's creative experience stems back over 2+ decades in studios as a professional musician and technician.
-Wearing many hats as a keyboard player, producer and engineer; he has prepared major acts in preparation for music releases and tours.
-Whilst gaining true knowledge of what the masses you know you're working with someone that really knows what they're doing to break music through.
+Julian's creative experience stems back over 2 decades as a professional musician and technician.
+Wearing many hats as a keyboard player, producer and engineer; he has prepared tracks in with production and arranging for releases and touring.

-Technically his recording studio was inspired by Bunk Junk and Genius, Raezor Recording Studios and Metropolis, which was where Julian spent most of his time in his younger years as tape-op.
+His recording studio was inspired from the days of working in Bunk Junk and Genius, Raezor Recording Studios and Metropolis.
+These were where Julian spent most of his time in his younger years as tape-op.